 - 5. Drill holes for the plastic screw anchors on each marked screw hole.
 Then insert the plastic screw anchors into the drilled holes. - 6.
 Thread the cables through the cable entry hole.
 Match the two screw holes on the camera with the plastic screw anchors at the installation location.
 Fasten the camera with the supplied self-tapping screws. - 7.
 Attach the dome cover to the camera and fasten the two Torx security screws.

 Configuration

-User Guide .
-22
+System Requirements for Operating the Camera 22

-Accessing the Camera .22
+Accessing the Camera 22

-Setting the Video Resolution .24
+Setting the Video Resolution 24

-Manually Focusing the Camera .25
+Manually Focusing the Camera 25

 Exporting/Importing Configuration Files 25